What salary withholding means

 Start with the payroll facts: permit type, canton, municipality, employer, gross salary, tariff code, marital status, children and whether the year was partial.
 If the basic payroll data looks wrong, ask whether a recalculation route is the right first step.

-Then list the full-filing triggers: income near or above CHF 120'000, Pillar 3a certificates, securities income, Swiss 35% anticipatory tax, foreign assets, DA-1-style foreign withholding relief, debt or other deductions.
+Then list the triggers for filing a full return: income near or above CHF 120'000, Pillar 3a certificates, securities income, Swiss 35% anticipatory tax, foreign assets, DA-1-style foreign withholding relief, debt or other deductions.
 The tax return documents checklist is the clean folder for this step.

 Finally, decide before 31 March whether to ask the canton for the ordinary route.
 If the situation crosses countries, connect this with declaring foreign assets, DA-1 foreign withholding tax and double taxation agreements before assuming the result is a refund.